TGRRRR/Obsidian-CV/README.md

 | Bullet lists (`-`, `*`)   | Achievement/-detail bullets                                         |
 ### Export to PDF
 Options → Export to PDF.
 The CSS includes print styles - margins, page breaks, and colors are handled automatically.
+### ATS, Parsing, MD converting
 The exported PDF is also ATS-optimized.
-When parsed by ATS or AI tools, it produces clean, structured text - no tables, messy formatting or lost content.
-Only thing not parsed is actual URLs
+When parsed by ATS, AI tools or [PDF->MD converters](https://pdf2md.morethan.io/), it produces clean, structured text - no tables, messy formatting or lost content.
+Only thing not parsed is embedded URLs
 ```
 # Obsidian Enjoyer
 ## PKM Enthusiast | Plugin Hoarder | City, Country